 We work to hold traffickers accountable for their crimes.
 The Human Trafficking Legal Center, together with our pro bono attorney partners, fights for justice for trafficking survivors.
 With pro bono attorneys by their sides, trafficking survivors can reclaim their lives.

-Women survivors of sex trafficking, labor trafficking, and domestic servitude make up 90% percent of HT Legal Center’s client population.
+Women survivors of sex trafficking, labor trafficking, and domestic servitude make up 90% percent of the Human Trafficking Legal Center’s client population.
 They range in age from their early twenties to their late sixties.
 These survivors come from the Philippines, Tanzania, Ethiopia, Indonesia, Bangladesh, India, and the United States.